-The new strategy will run up to 2030 and sets out a blueprint for a local approach to tackling child poverty in Sefton, with actions linked to people’s pockets, prospects, and places.
+Launched in December 2022, Sefton's Child Poverty Strategy runs up to 2030 and sets out a blueprint for a local approach to tackling child poverty in Sefton, with actions linked to people’s pockets, prospects, and places.

-Cllr Trish Hardy who is Cabinet Member for Communities and Housing said: “Tackling childhood poverty is key to us achieving all our priorities and should be squarely at the centre of everything we do, and this is the next step in the work we have been doing since 2015 on welfare reform and anti-poverty.”
+At the Strategy's launch, Cllr Trish Hardy who is Cabinet Member for Communities and Housing said: “Tackling childhood poverty is key to us achieving all our priorities and should be squarely at the centre of everything we do, and this is the next step in the work we have been doing since 2015 on welfare reform and anti-poverty.”